abhi62844/PeerLink-Emphasizes-direct-peer-connections/README.md

-run make which would build the executables
+Run make which would build the executables
 Then,
 Run Tracker first with
 ./tracker <ip> <port>